trampgeek/moodle-qtype_coderunner/README.md

 The last step in installation involves configuring the sandboxes appropriately for your particular environment.

-  1. If you haven't succeeded in installing the LiuSandbox correctly, you can run programs in any of the supported languages via *runguard* in the *RunguardSandbox*, or can also run Python3 and Ideone programs  remotely on the Ideone system (ideone.com) using the
+  1. If you haven't installed the LiuSandbox, you can run programs in any of the supported languages via *runguard* in the *RunguardSandbox*, or can also run Python3 and Ideone programs  remotely on the Ideone system (ideone.com) using the